 Asian Sweet Chili Sauce Recipe

-Ingredients:2 pounds of chili peppers of your choice
+- 2 pounds chili peppers of your choice

 Use a combination of peppers based on your tastes: